Lightning-AI/pytorch-lightning/docs/source/common/trainer.rst

 |

 The value (``True`` or ``False``) to set ``torch.backends.cudnn.benchmark`` to.
-If not specified, the value set in the current session will be unchanged.
+If not specified, the value set in the current session will be used.
 Setting this flag to ``True`` is likely to increase the speed of your system if your input sizes don't change.
 However, if it does, then it will likely make your system slower.